tksh164/microsoft-graph-docs/concepts/changenotifications-for-virtualevent.md

 # Get change notifications for Microsoft Teams virtual event updates

-## Subscribe to notifications for virtual event messages.
+## Subscribe to notifications for virtual event updates.

 To get change notifications for virtual events, you may specify the resource as the following:
 - `solutions/virtualEvents/events` to receive notifications for all virtual events in tenant.